Events

 From Passion to Action: Immigration Advocacy in a Rapidly Changing Environment

-The panelists discussed challenges, moments of hope, advocacy in response to current events, and advice for students interested in the field.
-Key insights included ways individuals can support their communities during difficult times, assist clients amid changing laws and policies, and remain hopeful and motivated while doing demanding work.
+The three panelists shared on topics such as challenges, moments of hope, advocacy responding to the moment, and advice for students interested in the field.
+Overall insights from the panel included ways for individuals to provide support for their community during challenging times, ways to help clients during changes in law and policy, and ways to remain hopeful and motivated while doing work that is both challenging to the service provider and challenging for new arrivals to navigate.

 Flight from Guerrero: An Exodus Documentary Screening and Discussion

-Speakers: Perla de Angel, Adalberto Ramos, and Brenda Cuellar (Moderator)
+Speakers: Perla de Angel, Adalberto Ramos, and Brenda Cueller (Moderator)

 Crevices and Crutches Laid Bare: Global Governments and Civil Society Responses to Migrant Housing (October 9, 2025)

-On October 9, Solutions Lab grantee Dr. Ramya Ramanath presented research on migrant homelessness and global responses alongside Julia Wagner, Director of the Institute of Global Homelessness, and research assistants Shamiso Gombera and Yamitza Villarreal.
+On October 9, Solutions Lab grantee Dr. Ramya Ramanath presented her research on migrant homelessness and global responses alongside IGH (Institute of Global Homelessness) director Julia Wagner and research assistants Shamiso Gombera and Yamitza Villareal.

-The study drew from semi-structured interviews and a focus group conducted between December 2024 and July 2025 in Chicago, Santiago, Glasgow, Pretoria, and Montevideo.
+The study drew from a series of semi-structured interviews and a focus group discussion with NGOs, government officials, housing rights activists, lawyers and academics between December 2024 and July 2025 in the cities: Chicago, Santiago, Glasgow, Pretoria and Montevideo.

-Speakers provided a global overview of the intersection of migration and homelessness, noting significant gaps in research and data.
-Only 78 countries have official homelessness data, and it rarely includes the experiences of forced migrants.
+Julia Wagner and Yamitza Villarreal opened the presentation by giving a global overview, contextualizing the intersection of migration and homelessness.
+They explained that there is a gap in research and in data with only 78 countries having official homelessness data that rarely includes the experiences of forced migrants.

 Vienna to Chicago: Comparative Housing and Food Justice for Forced Migrants (June 24, 2025)